tangweikun/leetcode/README.md

 # LONG-CLAW

+* Welcome to point out my mistake
+* Welcome to add useful test case for LONG-CRAW
+* Welcome to improve the method if you have better solution
 * Welcome to fork or pull request
-* A sword for you to solve some interesting problem

 * Unit test with jest
 * Simple code
 * Readable code